Qumulo/docs/integration-guide/varonis/qumulo-broker-with-qumulo-core.md

 {% include note.html content="Although Qumulo currently is certified only for the Varonis SaaS offering, you can configure and use the SaaS offering with an on-premises Qumulo cluster." %}

 <a id="qumulo-broker"></a>
-### How Qumulo Broker Gathers, Processes, and Emits Data
+### How Qumulo Broker Gathers, Processes, and Sends Data
 In Qumulo Core, each audit log has a specific logging requirement (for example, certain log types include only specific fields).
 Although normally Qumulo Core outputs audit logs in CSV format, it can output these additional fields in JSON format.
 For more information, see [Configure Qumulo Audit Logging by Using the qq CLI](deploying-qumulo-broker.html#configure-audit-logging).

 Typically, Qumulo Core sends the audit logs to a single remote syslog instance.
 In the Qumulo-Varonis integration, Qumulo Broker receives the audit logs from multiple Qumulo clusters, converts them to various formats, and then sends them to Varonis.

 {% include note.html content="Qumulo Core can send audit logs to only one target syslog instance.
 For information about sending your Qumulo audit logs to different target systems in addition to Varonis, see [Configuring `rsyslog` to Communicate with Multiple Clusters](deploying-qumulo-broker.html#rsyslog-with-multiple-clusters)." %}

-The following architecture diagram shows how Qumulo Broker gathers, processes, and emits data.
+The following architecture diagram shows how Qumulo Broker gathers, processes, and sends data.

-{% include image.html alt="An Architecture Diagram that Shows how Qumulo Broker Gathers, Processes, and Emits Data" file="how-qumulo-broker-works.png" url="/integration-guide/varonis/images/how-qumulo-broker-works.png" %}
+{% include image.html alt="An Architecture Diagram that Shows how Qumulo Broker Gathers, Processes, and Sends Data" file="how-qumulo-broker-works.png" url="/integration-guide/varonis/images/how-qumulo-broker-works.png" %}

 ## Qumulo Broker Specifications